rthallisey/ffl-analytics/README.md

 ESPN Fantasy Football to gather data from any public league.

 ## Basic Usage

-This gives an overview of all the features of `espnff`

-### Gather data from a public league

 ```python3
 >>> import league
 >>> league_id = 123456